Robrowno/project-lambda/README.md

 - Body: rgba(176, 178, 184, .7)
 - Header and Footer: Goldenrod
 - Image Background: Gray
+- Floating Div: Red, and Crimson when hovered over.

 Media:
 - A mixture of images will show between relevant text on the site, as well as 2 background images.
 One for under the header and one for over the footer.
 I have opted not to use any video/audio.

+Links:
+- Links to 3 sections on the page can be found in the heading (Battle, Legacy and Socials)
+- Links to the Social Media websites are displayed with associated Icons in the footer (Facebook, Instagram, Twitter and Youtube)
+- A red floating div follows the user as they scroll down the website, and when selected, it takes the user back to the top of the webpage to save them from scrolling all the way back.

 ---